xp44mm/FSharpCompiler.Docs/FSharpCompiler.Docs/Flex and Bison/yacc.md

 `%nonassoc` Declare a terminal symbol (token type name) that is nonassociative (using it in a way that would be associative is a syntax error).

-`%type <non-terminal>` Declare the type of semantic values for a nonterminal symbol.
+`%type <nonterminal>` Declare the type of semantic values for a nonterminal symbol.
 When you use `%union` to specify multiple value types, you must declare the value type of each nonterminal symbol for which values are used.
 This is done with a `%type` declaration.
-Here nonterminal is the name of a nonterminal symbol, and type is the name given in the `%union` to the alternative that you want.
+Here `nonterminal` is the name of a nonterminal symbol, and type is the name given in the `%union` to the alternative that you want.
 You can give any number of nonterminal symbols in the same `%type` declaration, if they have the same value type.
 Use spaces to separate the symbol names.

-`%start <non-terminal>` Specify the grammar’s start symbol.
+`%start <nonterminal>` Specify the grammar’s start symbol.
 Yacc/Bison assumes by default that the start symbol for the grammar is the first nonterminal specified in the grammar specification section.
 The programmer may override this restriction with the `%start` declaration.

 ### C.3.2 The Grammar Rules Section